timeplus-io/proton/examples/nginx-grafana-metabase/README.md

 93.126.72.xxx - - [26/Jun/2023:08:29:38 +0000] "GET /how-to-install-rsync-on-windows/ HTTP/2.0" 200 6394 "https://www.google.com/" "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/114.0.0.0 Safari/537.36"
 ```

+The first line in the access log (from the IP address `161.35.230.x`) is actually a maliciously crafted request that doesn't even specify a HTTP method (i.e. `GET` or `OPTIONS`) to the server which is why the server responded with a HTTP 400 code (Bad Request).
+There are several of such malformed requests in the access logs that are tricky to parse which is why a separate column `malicious_request` was added to the `nginx_historical_access_log` stream which was created in the [previous article](https://www.timeplus.com/post/analyzing-nginx-access-logs).

-The access log format is specified in `/etc/nginx/nginx.conf` and it broadly looks like this:
+Nginx's [access log format](https://docs.nginx.com/nginx/admin-guide/monitoring/logging/#setting-up-the-access-log) is specified in `/etc/nginx/nginx.conf` and it broadly looks like this:
 ```bash
 http {
     log_format compression '$remote_addr - $remote_user [$time_local] '